-The increase in prepaid expenses and other current assets by P8,025 million was primarily due to: (a) higher specific tax and product replenishment claims and unused creditable withholding taxes by Petron, (b) increase in input taxes by Universal Power Solutions, Inc. related to the importations of equipment for the BESS projects, and (c) receipt by SMC of TCC issued by the BIR in relation to the claims for refund filed for overpayment of excise taxes with the BIR for San Mig Light.
+The increase in prepaid expenses and other current assets by P8,025 million was primarily due to: (a) higher specific tax and product replenishment claims and unused creditable withholding taxes by Petron; (b) increase in input taxes by Universal Power Solutions, Inc. related to the importations of equipment for the BESS Projects; and (c) receipt by SMC of TCC issued by the BIR in relation to the claims for refund filed for overpayment of excise taxes with the BIR for San Mig Light.

-The increase in property, plant and equipment by P48,010 million was mainly due to the: (a) ongoing projects of the Energy business, the Food and Beer and NAB divisions under the Food and beverage business, and (b) various fixed asset purchases by Petron.
+The increase in property, plant and equipment-net by P48,010 million was mainly due to the: (a) ongoing projects of the Energy business, the Food and Beer and NAB divisions under the Food and Beverage business; and (b) various fixed asset purchases by Petron.

-The increase in investment property - net by P8,899 million was mainly due to the: (a) acquisition of land in Pandacan, Manila by SMHC, (b) acquisition of land for the Airport Project, and (c) various properties acquired by SMPI.
+The increase in investment property - net by P8,899 million was mainly due to the acquisition of: (a) land in Pandacan, Manila by SMHC; (b) various properties by SMPI; and (c) various properties in Bulacan.

-The increase in other intangible assets by P20,518 million was mainly due to the costs of various projects of the Infrastructure business, net of amortization for 2020, and the mineral rights recognized upon consolidation of NCC.
+The increase in other intangible assets - net by P20,518 million was mainly due to the costs of various projects of the Infrastructure business, net of amortization for 2020, and the mineral rights recognized upon consolidation of NCC.